blyons3/Modern-Java-In-Action/java/README.md

 Alternatively you can compile the files manually inside the directory src/main/java

 You can also import the project in your favorite IDE:

-* In IntelliJ use "File->Open" menu and navigate to the folder where the project resides
+* In IntelliJ use "File->Open" menu and navigate to the folder where the project resides *
 * Set the Sources root to the src/main/java folder.
 Note: this is not standard, but intelliJ will be happier
-* and not get confused with the Scala project
+* and not get confused with the Scala project.
+*
-* In Eclipse use "File->Import->Existing Maven Projects" (also modify "Reduntant super interfaces" to report as Warnings instead of Errors
+* In Eclipse use "File->Import->Existing Maven Projects" (also modify "Redundant super interfaces" to report as Warnings instead of Errors
+*
 * In Netbeans use "File->Open Project" menu